When Was Schizophrenia Discovered? A Brief History Of The Disorder

 With the introduction of Tim Crow's model of schizophrenia as consisting of "two syndromes" — positive and negative symptoms — the diagnostic criteria changed.
 Crow also suggested that schizophrenia might be a "widespread genetic anomaly which arose quite recently in human evolution" and linked schizophrenia with the evolution of language.
 Psychotic symptoms, in Crow's view, were thought to be associated with "deviations in the subtle asymmetries of development of the cortex,” and he believed that “the symptoms arise as confusions between thought and speech and through the abnormal attachment of meaning to perceived speech."

-Psychotic disorders in the DSM-V
+Psychotic disorders and mental health in the DSM-5

+By recognizing psychotic disorders along a spectrum, the DSM-5 also highlights the importance of a more holistic approach to mental health in understanding these conditions.
 Hallucinations, delusions, thought disorders, and movement disorders may now be seen as consisting of psychotic symptoms to the extent that they affect the way a person thinks, behaves, and experiences their reality.

-Clinical symptoms of schizophrenia
+Clinical symptoms, such as the negative symptoms of schizophrenia

 According to the American Psychiatric Association, schizophrenia may now be characterized "by episodes in which the person is unable to distinguish between real and unreal experiences."
 The severity, duration of episodes, and frequency of symptoms tend to vary among individuals.
 Often, severe psychotic symptoms decrease with age.